FetchContent_MakeHermetic¶

 The developer can use the options

-to provide a a library export declaration that will enable Hermetic FetchContent to consume the targets as-if the project had provided a proper package configuration.
+HERMETIC_CMAKE_EXPORT_LIBRARY_DECLARATIONto provide a a library export declaration that will enable Hermetic FetchContent to consume the targets as-if the project had provided a proper package configuration.
 This is useful in cases in which no such information is available (for example in the case of HERMETIC_BUILD_SYSTEM == autotools or HERMETIC_BUILD_SYSTEM == openssl or if the project's CMake buildsystem does not install and export targets)The following example shows how to define the

-target properties required for Hermetic FetchContent to be able to construct a so-called "targets cache":FetchContent_MakeHermetic( Pcap HERMETIC_BUILD_SYSTEM autotools HERMETIC_CMAKE_EXPORT_LIBRARY_DECLARATION [=[ add_library(Pcap::Pcap STATIC IMPORTED) set_property( TARGET Pcap::Pcap PROPERTY IMPORTED_LOCATION "@HFC_PREFIX_PLACEHOLDER@/lib/libpcap.a" ) set_property( TARGET Pcap::Pcap PROPERTY INTERFACE_INCLUDE_DIRECTORIES "@HFC_PREFIX_PLACEHOLDER@/include" ) ]=] )
+Pcap::Pcaptarget properties required for Hermetic FetchContent to be able to construct a so-called "targets cache":FetchContent_MakeHermetic( Pcap HERMETIC_BUILD_SYSTEM autotools HERMETIC_CMAKE_EXPORT_LIBRARY_DECLARATION [=[ add_library(Pcap::Pcap STATIC IMPORTED) set_property( TARGET Pcap::Pcap PROPERTY IMPORTED_LOCATION "@HFC_PREFIX_PLACEHOLDER@/lib/libpcap.a" ) set_property( TARGET Pcap::Pcap PROPERTY INTERFACE_INCLUDE_DIRECTORIES "@HFC_PREFIX_PLACEHOLDER@/include" ) ]=] )

 The following template variables are available to define the targets:

-which will be replaced with the final install prefix location when the library is consumed later on.
+@HFC_SOURCE_DIR_PLACEHOLDER@which will be replaced with the source directory location when the library is consumed later on.@HFC_BINARY_DIR_PLACEHOLDER@which will be replaced with the binaries directory location when the library is consumed later on.@HFC_PREFIX_PLACEHOLDER@which will be replaced with the final install prefix location when the library is consumed later on.

 In cases in which the dependencie's CMake build system does provide target exports files but is not complying to the common file nameming scheme for those exports (hermetic fetchContent uses the following by default

-), another pattern can be supplied using theHERMETIC_DISCOVER_TARGETS_FILE_PATTERN
+([Tt]argets|[Ee]xport(s?))\.cmake), another pattern can be supplied using theHERMETIC_DISCOVER_TARGETS_FILE_PATTERNoption.

 - HermeticFetchContent_MakeAvailableAtBuildTime¶